-

 Load-in and setup: 5:00 - 8:00 PM*

-This lifestyle magazine-meets-trade journal explores the ins and outs, successes and challenges, of the local food movement in Iowa, Minnesota and Wisconsin.
-We love telling stories from across the region!
+This lifestyle magazine-meets-trade journal uncovers vital strategies and champions driving the local food movement in Iowa, Minnesota and Wisconsin.
+We love telling these stories!

 Volume 6